Improved bounds on Fourier entropy and Min-entropy: Introduction

-Later Wan et al.~\cite{www14} used Shannon's source coding theorem~\cite{Shannon48} (which characterizes entropy) to establish the FEI conjecture for read-$k$ decision trees for constant~$k$.
-Recently, Shalev~\cite{shalev2018:minentropy} improved the constant in the FEI inequality for read-$k$ decision trees, and further verifies the conjecture when either the influence is \emph{too low}, or the entropy is \emph{too high}.
+Later Wan et al.~\cite{www14} used Shannon's source coding theorem~\cite{Shannon48} (which characterizes entropy) to establish the FEI conjecture for read-$k$ decision trees for constant $k$.
+Using their novel interpretation of the FEI conjecture they also reproved O'Donnell-Tan's composition theorem in an elegant way.
+Recently, Shalev~\cite{shalev2018:minentropy} improved the constant in the FEI inequality for read-$k$ decision trees, and further verified the conjecture when either the influence is \emph{too low}, or the entropy is \emph{too high}.
 The FEI conjecture is also verified for random Boolean functions by Das et al.~\cite{das:randomfei} and for random linear threshold functions (LTFs) by Chakraborty et al.~\cite{chakrabortyetal:feirandomltf}.

 There has also been some work in giving lower bounds on the constant $C$ in the FEI conjecture.
 Hod~\cite{hod:constantfei} gave a lower bound of $C>6.45$ (the lower bound holds even when considering the class of monotone functions), improving upon the lower bound of O'Donnell and Tan~\cite{OT13}.